The Shaman Leveling Guide

 - They’re good with Cooking.

 If your other characters are rich then go ahead and level a crafting profession.
 If you’re poor then you might want to stick with the gathering professions for awhile.
-You can earn gold with the crafting professions, but it takes some work and you need to keep an eye on the Auction House.
+You can earn gold, lots of gold, with the crafting professions, but it takes some work and you need to keep an eye on the Auction House.
 Tycoon will be a help with that.

 All three gathering skills are good money makers.
 You get to pick two.
-I suggest Skinning and Herbalism.
+I suggest Skinning (for the added Crit rating) and Herbalism (for the added Haste cooldown.)

 - First Aid – You have heals, so why bother?
 Still, it’s something to do with all that extra cloth you’ll be finding.